10 Things to Know Before Moving to Italy

 Summary: If you're planning a move to Italy, here are 10 things expats living there wish they had known before moving to Italy.

 Welcome to the charming and culturally rich landscape of Italy, a country that beckons with its history, cuisine, and la dolce vita.
 Moving to Italy is a dream for many, but it's a move that comes with its own set of challenges and considerations.
 Whether you're drawn by the allure of Renaissance art, the rolling hills of Tuscany, or the bustling streets of Rome, there are a few things you should know before packing your bags and saying "Ciao" to your new life as an expat.
-Here are 10 essential tips to help you prepare for your Italian adventure.
+Here are ten essential tips to help you prepare for your Italian adventure.

 1. Understanding the Visa Requirements

-2. Embracing the Italian Language
+2. Mastering the Language

-3. Navigating the Housing Market
+4. Navigating the Housing Market

-6. Understanding the Cost of Living
+5. Preparing for the Cost of Living

 7. Getting Around with Public Transportation